LG Ice Maker Not Dumping Ice into Bin - Easy Troubleshooting Tips

 Thermistor is resistance that changes with temp.
 Two types – NTC resistance goes up when temp down, and PTC resistance goes down when temp down.

 Techs measure thermistor resistance at different temps.
 Compare to manufacturer specs to check if readings are accurate.
-If not matching, replace it.
+If it does not matching, replace it.

 When replacing thermistors, get the right type and ensure compatibility with the system.
 Wrong replacement causes incorrect readings and issues.